-The Roger Lehecka Double Discovery Center (DDC) at Columbia College works with low-income and first-generation college bound youth between the ages of 12 and 27 to ensure their high school graduation, college access & enrollment, and college persistence and completion in support of a productive transition into responsible adulthood.
-Reporting to the Executive Director, the Finance and Analytics Manager will provide leadership and oversight for the Center???s fiscal and administrative functions as well as data management and analytics.
-The individual works closely with the Executive Director to develop, implement, and monitor efficient, high-functioning financial and data management infrastructures to support Double Discovery???s mission-driven programs and practices in sustainable ways.
-The incumbent serves as part of a senior leadership team (including the Executive Director and leaders of DDC???s core functional areas) that are responsible for data-informed strategic decision-making across the organization.
-The Finance & Analytics Manager will also hold a joint reporting relationship to Columbia College Office of the Dean via the Senior Associate Dean of Administration & Planning and work closely with the College???s shared services teams to provide quality core administrative functions so that Double Discovery can focus on its mission of supporting DDC students and other key constituencies.
+The Roger Lehecka Double Discovery Center (DDC) at Columbia College works with first-generation college-bound youth from low-income communities to ensure success going to, through, and beyond college.
+Reporting to the Executive Director, the Finance and Analytics Manager will provide leadership and oversight for the Center???s fiscal and data management and analytics.
+The DDC funding portfolio consists of government, foundation, gift, and institutional funding sources.
+The incumbent will develop, implement, and monitor efficient, high-functioning financial and data management infrastructures to support Double Discovery???s mission-driven programs and that help support reporting and compliance requirements for the Center.
+The Finance & Analytics Manager will also hold a joint reporting relationship to Columbia College Dean???s Office via the Senior Associate Dean of Administration & Planning and work closely with the College???s shared services teams to provide quality core administrative functions so that Double Discovery can focus on its mission of supporting DDC students and other key constituencies.
 This work will be carried out with the premise of shared accountability for the effective and efficient use of the College???s resources.

 THIS IS A GRANT-FUNDED POSITION.
 CONTINUED EMPLOYMENT IN THIS POSITION IS CONTINGENT UPON ONGOING SUFFICIENT FUNDING.

-Approves requisitions, journal vouchers, travel and business expense reports, and other financial accounting transactions for the unit; Works with Columbia College Finance and other departments to problem solve issues and clarify processes as needed.
+Approves requisitions, journal vouchers, travel and business expense reports, and other financial accounting transactions for the unit; Works with Columbia College Finance and other departments regarding the Center???s financial administration including problem-solving issues and clarifying processes as needed.
 Audits and approves Center-wide procurement and financial transactions.

-Works with the Executive Director to leverage a data-driven approach to problem solving across all areas (e.g. financial, development, and programmatic) of the Center.
+Works with the Executive Director to leverage a data-driven approach to problem-solving across the Center.

-Collaborates with Executive Director in the design of a comprehensive set of research-based metrics and measurements to define success for initiatives and programs; and tracks the Center???s data on specific metrics that inform external sponsor and other reporting requirements.
+Collaborates with the Executive Director in the design of a comprehensive set of enrollment & engagement metrics and measurements to define success for initiatives and programs; and tracks the Center???s data on specific metrics that inform external sponsor and other reporting requirements.

 Oversees data practices and implements data management protocol to ensure data quality and accuracy of analytics and reporting as well as data security levels and access to data.

-Works with Leadership team to support Qualtrics activities (e.g. feedback surveys, registration, etc.), including the migration of survey data to and from other data systems (e.g. Kinvolved, Blumen, etc.).
+Works with Leadership team to support Qualtrics activities (e.g. feedback surveys, registration, etc.), including the migration of survey data to and from other data systems (e.g. Salesforce, Blumen, etc.).

-Bachelor's degree required.
-At least 3-5 years of fiscal and/or data management experience reflecting a successful record of accomplishment and a history of increased responsibility in support of an operating budget of at nearly $2.0 million.
+A minimum of three years of fiscal and/or data management experience reflecting a successful record of accomplishment and a history of increased responsibility in support of an operating budget of $2 million.

-Demonstrated experience in strategic financial planning to inform organizational decision-making from revenue and expense perspectives.
+Demonstrated experience in strategic financial planning to inform organizational decision-making.

 Demonstrated proficiency with database management; software (e.g. Microsoft Word and Excel - including pivot tables; Tableau, Power BI; Qualtrics; Salesforce; etc.); and internet navigation/research.

-Ability to leverage a data-driven approach to problem solving across all multiple areas (e.g. financial, development, and programmatic) of an organization???s operations.
+Ability to leverage a data-driven approach to problem-solving across multiple areas (e.g. financial, development, and programmatic) of an organization???s operations.

-A passionate commitment to expanding opportunities, particularly college access and persistence, for low-income and first-generation college-bound students as well as students of color.
+A dedicated commitment to enhancing opportunities, particularly regarding college access and persistence, for low-income, first-generation college-bound students, and students from diverse ethnic backgrounds.

-Strong preference for related financial analysis or operations experience in higher education, non-profit, and/or complex organization.
+Strong preference for related financial analysis, grants management, or operations experience in higher education, non-profit, and/or complex organizations.